Central High School (San Angelo, Texas): Marching Band

 Central has a history of a great band program.
 Central has a marching band much larger than most other 6A sized schools, with Permian being one of the few schools to beat it in size.

+Indoor Percussion

+Central High Indoor Percussion (CHIP) is an indoor marching ensemble competing in Percussion Scholastic A Class across Winter Guard International (WGI) and the North Texas Colorguard Association circuits.

+In 2026, CHIP won the WGI Dallas Regional+ Competition in Percussion Scholastic A Class.
+They also won the NTCA State Championships for Percussion Scholastic A. They competed in WGI World Championships in Dayton, Ohio and returned as a finalist in 15th place in Percussion Scholastic A.

 Fine arts

 Theatre

 The Central High School theatre department presents two mainstages a year and a presentation of their UIL One Act Competition piece in the late spring.

 The students involved in the department attend a yearly state thespian festival where the department had earned many honors such as "All-Star Troupe" and has had students compete at the international level in Monologues, Solo Musical, and Theatrical Marketing.